 The story which is the foundation of the Iliad is in itself as simple as that of Fingal.
-A quarrel arises between Achilles and Agamemnon concerning a female slave; on which Achilles, apprehending himself to be injured, withdraws his assistance from the rest of the Greeks.
-The Greeks fall into great distress, and beseech him to be reconciled to them.
+A quarrel arises between Achilles and Agamemmon concerning a female slave; on which Achilles, apprehending himself to be injured, withdraws his assistance from the rest of the Greeks.
+The Greeks fall into great distress, and beseech him to be recoucied to them.
 He refuses to fight for them in person, but sends his friend Patroclus; and upon his being slain, goes forth to revenge his death, and kills Hector.
-The subject of Fingal is this: Swaran comes to invade Ireland: Cuthullin, the guardian of the young king, had applied for assistance to Fingal, who reigned in the opposite coast of Scotland.
-But before Fingal's arrival, he is hurried by rash counsel to encounter He is defeated; he retreats; and desponds.
+The subject of Fingal is this: Swaran comes to invade Ireland: Cuthullin, the guardian of the young king, had appeared to the control of the guardian of the young king, had appeared to the control of the guardian of the young king, had appeared to the control of the cont plied for assistance to Fingal, who reigned in the opposite coast of Scotland.
+But before Fingal's arrival, he is hurried by rash counsel to encounter Swaran.
+He is defeated; he retreats; and desponds.
 Fingal arrives in this conjuncture.
-The battle is for some time dubious; but in the end he conquers Swaran; and the remembrance of Swaran's being the brother of Agandecca, who had once saved his life, makes him dismiss him honourably. mer, it is true, has filled up his story with a much greater variety of particulars than Ossian; and in this has shown a compass of invention superior to that of the other poet.
-But it must not be forgotten, that though Homer be more circumstantial, his incidents however are less diversified in kind than those of Ossian.
-War and bloodshed reign throughout the Iliad; and, notwithstanding all the fertility of Homer's invention, there is so much uniformity in his subjects, that there are few readers who, before the close, are not tired with perpetual fighting.
-Whereas in Ossian, the mina is relieved by a more agreeable diversity.
-There is a finer mixture of war and heroism, with love and friendship, of martial with tender scenes, than is to be met with perhaps in any other poet.
-The episodes too have great propriety; as natural, and proper to that age and country: consisting of the songs of bards, which are known to have been the great entertainment of the Celtic heroes in war, as well as in peace.
-These songs are not introduced at random: if you except the episode of Duchômar and Morna, in the first book, which, though beautiful, is more unartful than any of the rest, they have always some particular relation to the actor who is interested, or to the events which are going on; and, whilst they vary the scene, they preserve a sufficient connexion with the main subject, by the fitness and propriety of their introduction.
+The battle is for some time dubious; but in the end he conquers Swaran; and the remembrance of Swaran's being the brother of Agandecca, who had once saved his life. makes him dismiss him honourably.
+Homer, it is true, has filled up his story with a much greater variety of particulars than Ossian; and in this has shown a compass of invention superior to that of the other poet.
+But it must not be forgotten, that, though Homer be more circumstantial, his incidents however are less diversified in kind than those of Ossian.
+War and bloodshed reign throughout the Iliad; and, notwithstanding all the fertility of Homer's invention, there is so much uniformity in his subjects, that there are few readers, who, before the close, are not tired with perpetual fighting.
+Whereas in Ossian, the mind is relieved by a more agreeable diversity.
+There is a finer mixture of war and heroism, with love and friendship, of martial with tender scenes, than is to be met with, perhaps, in any other poet.
+The episodes too, have great propriety: as natural, and proper to that age and country : consisting of the songs of bards, which are known to have been the great entertainment of the Celtic heroes in war, as well as in peace.
+These songs are not introduced at random; if you except the episode of Duchom-mar and Morna, in the first book, which, though beautiful, is more unartful than any of the rest; they have always some particular relation to the actor who is interested, or to the events which are going on; and, whilst they vary the scepe, they preserve a sufficient connection with the main subject, by the fitness and propriety of their introduction.